-Our Europe Facts for Kids bring you lots of interesting and fun facts on the European continent.
+Our Europe Facts for Kids share lots of interesting and fun facts on the European continent.

 Of the European countries, 27 nations belong to the European Union (EU) which is a political and economic union.
 Read more about the EU on our special page here.

 Europe borders onto the Arctic Ocean in the North, the Atlantic Ocean in the West and the Mediterranean Sea in the South.

 3. Largest country: The European part of Russia covers more area than any other country.
 The three largest countries are: Russia, the Ukraine and France.
 Read our Russia facts here.

-4. Largest city: Moscow.
+4. Largest capital city: Moscow.
 The Russian capital city houses more than 13 million inhabitants within the city limits.
 Saint Petersburg is Russia's second largest city with 5.3 million inhabitants.
 Moscow is the largest city that is entirely on the European continent!

 5. Smallest country: Vatican City is the smallest country not only in Europe, but also in the world.
 The city state, an enclave within Italy, is the smallest country both by population and by size.
 Read more about Vatican City here.

 6. Biggest island: The biggest island on the European continent is Great Britain/UK.
 Greenland is the largest island which belongs to Europe as the island belongs to Denmark.
 Greenland is commonly referred to as the largest island in the world.
 The biggest island in Europe is Great Britain/UK.

 7. Smallest town: Hum in Croatia is the smallest town not only in Europe but in the world.
 The town has only 30 inhabitants.
 Read more about Croatia here.